CartoDB/airship/docs/guides/10-integrating-react.md

 ```

 Then we set up all the bindings in the `componentDidMount` function binding every React property to the corresponding in the web component.
 We also associate the events, adding a native listener that connects to `_onSelectedChanged` function.

+onSelectedChanged is a funcion pased to the component as an attribute and will be called everytime the web components fires an `categoriesSelected` event.

 ```js
 export default class App extends Component {